vuejs/v2.vuejs.org/source/guide/transitions.md

 <p v-transition="fade"></p>
 ```

+<p class="tip">If the element with a JavaScript-only transition happens to have other CSS transitions or animations applied, it may intefere with Vue's transition detection.
+In such cases you can add `css: false` to your transition object to explicitly disable Vue from sniffing CSS-related transitions.</p>

 ## Staggering Transitions

 It's possible to create staggering transitions when using `v-transition` with `v-repeat`.
 You can do this either by adding a `stagger`, `enter-stagger` or `leave-stagger` attribute to your transitioned element: